tvdboom/ATOM/docs_sources/api/plots/plot_feature_importance.md

 </blockquote>
 <strong>show: int, optional (default=None)</strong>
 <blockquote>
 Number of best features to show in the plot.
-None to show for all.
+None to show all.
 </blockquote>
 <strong>title: str or None, optional (default=None)</strong>
 <blockquote>
 Plot's title.
 If None, the default option is used.
 </blockquote>
-<strong>figsize: tuple, optional (default=None)</strong>
+<strong>figsize: tuple or None, optional (default=None)</strong>
 <blockquote>
 Figure's size, format as (x, y).
 If None, adapts size to `show` parameter.
 </blockquote>